Skip to main content

 Until now, there has been no uniform “look and feel” for cross-governmental services and, as a result, no recognizable system for citizens to identify trustworthy government websites.
 This is changing with the introduction of the Unified Digital Brand, which entered the pilot phase at the end of 2024.

-Together with the Federal Ministry for Digital Transformation and Government Modernisation (BMDS), we are overseeing the piloting of the Unified Digital Brand and defining the processes for its further rollout.
-This also includes the conception of an office that will manage the digital umbrella brand in the long term.
+Together with the Federal Ministry for Digital Transformation and Government Modernisation (BMDS) and the Unified Digital Brand coordination group, we are overseeing the piloting of the Unified Digital Brand and defining the processes for its further rollout.
+This also includes designing an operating model for the long-term management of the Unified Digital Brand.

 Facts and figures